microsoft/react-native-windows-samples/docs/native-modules-async.md

 > **Important:** This example shows the minimum case, where you don't handle any errors within `GetHttpResponseAsync`, but you're not limited to this.
 You're free to detect error conditions within your code and call `capturedPromise.Reject()` yourself with (more useful) error messages at any time.
 However you should *always* include this final handler, to catch any unexpected and unhandled exceptions that may occur, especially when calling Windows APIs.
 Just be sure that you only call `Reject()` once and that nothing executes afterwards.

 That's it!
 If you want to see the complete `SimpleHttpModule`, see [`AsyncMethodExamples.h`](https://github.com/microsoft/react-native-windows-samples/blob/master/samples/NativeModuleSample/cppwinrt/windows/NativeModuleSample/AsyncMethodExamples.h).

+## Executing calls to API on the UI thread

+From version 0.64 the native module's code does no longer run on the UI thread.
+It means that each call to the API that should be executed on the UI thread now needs to be explicitly dispatched.

+To do that the [UIDispatcher](https://microsoft.github.io/react-native-windows/docs/IReactDispatcher) should be used.

+This part will cover the basic usage scenario of the `UIDispatcher` and it's `Post()` method with the *FileOpenPicker* (for the explanation of opening files and folder with a picker on UWP please check the [Open files and folders with a picker](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-using-file-and-folder-pickers)).

+### Using `UIDispatcher` with C#

+### Using `UIDispatcher` with C++/WinRT